longcipher/ledgerflow/ledgerflow-eth-cli/README.md

-# LedgerFlow CLI
+# LedgerFlow ETH CLI

-A command-line interface for interacting with the LedgerFlow PaymentVault smart contract using Rust and Alloy.
+A command-line interface for interacting with the LedgerFlow PaymentVault smart contract on Ethereum using Rust and Alloy.

 ## Features